eyieko/landville-backend-web-api/README.md

 * List out the microservices if any that this repo uses(This will include the payment service we shall be using)

 ## Testing
+* Remember to run `cp .env_sample .env && source .env`
-* To run tests without coverage run `python manage.py test`
+* To run tests without coverage run `python manage.py test --settings=landville.settings.test`
-* To run tests with coverage run `coverage run manage.py test && coverage report`
+* To run tests with coverage run `coverage run manage.py test --settings=landville.settings.test && coverage report`

 ## Contribute